|Lonavala, Maharashtra, India

 Trekking to the fort

 The trek to Lohagad Fort is visually delightful.
-Visiting on a perfect day, a cool breeze will follow you, and the lush greenery in the surrounding will invite newcomers to stay longer than expected.
+Visiting on a perfect day, a cool breeze will follow you, and the lush greenery in the surroundings will invite newcomers to stay longer than expected.

 Steps to the fort are amazingly spacious and often become steep as one approaches the peak of the fort.
 Trek from the base to the peak and check the fort’s gates for their architecture.